the message center

 If anything changes—such as an unexpected office closure or any situation that deviates from your normal operations—you can notify us using any of these methods.
 Updates are applied promptly and accurately, ensuring your instructions remain current.

-Calls are then handled according to your active on-call schedule, with messages routed and escalated to the appropriate contact based on your defined criteria.
+Calls are then handled according to your active on-call schedule, with messages routed and escalated to the appropriate contact based on your criteria.

 Calls are guided to obtain the necessary information before they are processed.